 The IEA “urges the government to move quickly and finalise this important Strategy and commence implementation in collaboration with other relevant ministries and industry stakeholders,” the authors write.
 “The Strategy should include clear priorities and identify firm actions needed to meet them.”

 The review also assesses the draft New Zealand Energy Efficiency and Conservation Strategy (NZEECS), which proposes energy-saving goals for the country.

 The report notes that “the draft proposals lack a firm commitment to actions that will contribute to achieving the energy saving goals.”
 The authors add: “The government needs to assign priorities for working towards goals it can realistically achieve in order to demonstrate early effectiveness and lead to confidence building.
 The Strategy is missing a firm set of actions to achieve its stated goals.”

-Looking at the long-standing sustainability of New Zealand’s energy sector, Mr Tanaka said that investments in energy infrastructure are long-term considerations and require some level of national consensus and regulatory certainty before informed and efficient decisions can be taken.
+Looking at the long-standing sustainability of New Zealand’s energy sector, the Executive Director said that investments in energy infrastructure are long-term considerations and require some level of national consensus and regulatory certainty before informed and efficient decisions can be taken.